What is a veterinarian whose practice is limited to dentistry and oral surgery?

 • If your pet seems afraid of a pet toothbrush, try using a finger brush or even a piece of gauze wrapped over a finger at first.

 • Make sure you only use toothpaste made specifically for pets.
-Pet toothpaste tastes good to pets and do not contain fluoride, which can be harmful when swallowed in large amounts.
+Pet toothpaste tastes good to pets and, most importantly, will not lead to upset stomachs.

 • If your pet will not safely tolerate your putting your hands in its mouth, don't risk being bitten.
 Inform your veterinarian and he or she will schedule more frequent dental cleanings as necessary or provide you with other training advice.